John Mozeliak: Trade for Bourjos; contract for Peralta

-The Return of Albert Pujols, Later Years, and Departure
+Pujols' return

-In March 2022, Mozeliak and the Cardinals worked a deal with free agent and franchise player Albert Pujols for him to return on a 1-year, $2.5 million deal to finish his career with other franchise legend Yadier Molina.
+In March 2022, Mozeliak and the Cardinals worked a 1-year, $2.5 million deal with free agent and franchise player Albert Pujols to finish his career with other franchise legend Yadier Molina.

 In the first year of managing for Oliver Marmol, the Cardinals were guided to a 93–69 record, which was enough to win them the NL Central for the first time since 2019.
-Throughout the year the team had several individual successes and milestones, which most notably included Albert Pujols' 700th career homerun in a 11–0 victory vs. the Dodgers in Los Angeles on September 23.
-On September 14, Adam Wainwright and Yadier Molina made their MLB-record 325th start as battery mates, breaking the record previously held by the Detroit Tigers pair of Mickey Lolich and Bill Freehan.
-First baseman Paul Goldschmidt won the NL MVP, and third baseman Nolan Arenado was a MVP finalist.
+The team had several individual successes and milestones, including Albert Pujols' 700th career home run, in a 11–0 victory vs. the Dodgers in Los Angeles on September 23.
+On September 14, Adam Wainwright and Yadier Molina made their MLB-record 325th start as battery mates, breaking the record held by the Detroit Tigers' Mickey Lolich and Bill Freehan.
+First baseman Paul Goldschmidt won the NL MVP, an honor for which third baseman Nolan Arenado was a finalist.

 Going into the postseason as the 3-seed, the Cardinals were the favorites at home against the Philadelphia Phillies, who had made the postseason as the 6-seed as part of MLB's expanded playoff format.
 This was the Phillies first postseason trip since 2011.
-The Cardinals, however, were upset in a 2-game sweep, resulting in the third straight first round playoff exit in three years for St. Louis.
+The Cardinals were upset in a 2-game sweep, resulting in their third straight first-round playoff exit.

 On February 13, 2023, the Cardinals signed Mozeliak to a contract extension through the 2025 season.
 The Cardinals experienced their only losing seasons during Mozeliak's tenure in 2023 and 2025.
-He stepped down from his role with the expiration of his contract, and was replaced by Chaim Bloom.
+He stepped down from his role with the expiration of his contract and was replaced by Chaim Bloom.

+Los Angeles Angels (2026–present)

+On June 26, 2026, the Los Angeles Angels fired general manager Perry Minasian and named Mozeliak as their interim general manager.